Dark Chocolate Cake Recipe

 This moist Dark Chocolate Cake recipe I’m sharing today is based on my perfect chocolate cake recipe and my easy chocolate frosting recipe.
 So, I basically smashed those two together but used specialty dark chocolate cocoa powder in place of the regular cocoa powder.
 That stuff is SO good and it’s what gives this cake such a dark and rich appearance.

-This dark chocolate cake is not for the faint of heart.
+Dark chocolate cake is not for the faint of heart.
 It is very rich.
-BUT, I like it so much because the super sweet frosting balances out the not so sweet cake.
+BUT, I like it so much because the super sweet frosting balances out the not-so-sweet cake.
 Don’t get me wrong, the cake is plenty sweet, just compared to the frosting {and subsequent chocolate chips and chocolate syrup}, it seems not-so-sweet.
 Here’s what you’ll need:

 For the Dark Chocolate Cake